 Barnes Hole Road

-Located just after you enter the West Entrance, the Barnes Hole Road leads to the Madison River and is one of Yellowstone’s most secluded ceremony locations.
-Typically only accessed by fishers, this area is private, quiet, and is located in Montana.
-Wedding ceremonies here can have up to 30 people.
+Located just after you enter the West Entrance in Montana, the Barnes Hole Road leads to the Madison River and is one of Yellowstone’s most secluded ceremony locations.
+Typically only accessed by fishers, this area is private and quiet.

 Two Ribbon Trail